Solution properties of a 3D stochastic Euler fluid equation: Introduction

+Figure \ref{fig:globaldrift} (courtesy of \cite{Lilly2017}) displays the global array of surface drifter displacement trajectories from the National Oceanic and Atmospheric Administration's ``Global Drifter Program'' (\url{www.aoml.noaa.gov/phod/dac}).
+In total, more than 10,000 drifters have been deployed since 1979, representing nearly 30 million data points of positions along the Lagrangian paths of the drifters at six-hour intervals.
+This large spatiotemporal data set is a major source of information regarding ocean circulation, which in turn is an important component of the global climate system.
+For a recent discussion, see for example \cite{Sy-etal2016}.
+This data set of spatiotemporal observations from satellites of the spatial paths of objects drifting near the surface of the ocean provides inspiration for further development of data-driven stochastic models of fluid dynamics of the type discussed in the present paper.

-This paper investigates the existence, uniqueness and singularity properties of a recently derived stochastic model of the Euler fluid equations for incompressible flow \cite{Holm2015}.
+Inspired by this drifter data, the present paper investigates the existence, uniqueness and singularity properties of a recently derived stochastic model of the Euler fluid equations for incompressible flow \cite{Holm2015} that is consistent with this data.
 For this purpose, we combine methods from geometric mechanics, functional analysis and stochastic analysis.
-In the model under investigation, stochasticity is introduced in the Stratonovich sense into the transport velocity of the Euler fluid equations.
-That is, one assumes the Lagrangian particle paths in the fluid motion $x_{t} = \eta_{t}(X)$ with initial position $X\in\mathbb{R}^{3}$ each follow a Stratonovich stochastic process given by
+In the model under investigation, one assumes that the Lagrangian particle paths in the fluid motion $x_{t} = \eta_{t}(X)$ with initial position $X\in\mathbb{R}^{3}$ each follow a Stratonovich stochastic process given by

-where the $B^{i}$ with $i\in\mathbb{N}$ are scalar independent Brownian motions, and the $\xi_{i}$ represent spatial correlations, given by $C_{ij}=\xi_{i}\xi_{j}^{T}$ for a velocity-velocity correlation matrix $C_{ij}$.
-The stochastic process $\eta_{t}$ is a temporally stochastic curve on the space of smooth invertible maps.
-That is, the time dependence of $\eta_{t}$ in \eqref{StochProc-intro} is not differentiable, but its spatial dependence is assumed to be smooth.
-Equation \eqref{StochProc-intro} will lead to a stochastic PDE driven by cylindrical noise \cite{DaPratoZab,Pa2007,PrevRoeckner,Sc1988}, corresponding to model uncertainty in the Euler fluid equations for incompressible flow, as introduced in \cite{Holm2015}.